sandersn/pr-triage/triage.md

 ### Already asked to close
 Closing due to lack of activity.

+This PR is quite old now.
+I'm going to close it for now and we can re-open it if needed.

+### Review failed

+- Unfortunately, we never got to reviewing this, even though its bug would be nice to fix.

+- Looking back at this PR, I feel like it makes too large and risky a change for the benefit of fixing its bug.

+I think it's best to close this since it is now quite old.

 ### Maybe, minor fix
 @weswigham This has been open for a couple of years.
 If this isn't the right solution, should we close it?
 Is it possible to fix the error that @Andarist mentions some other way?